Mayank0875/DSA-Problem/Equal Number of 0s and 1s/problem.md

 ## Output Format

-- A single integer representing the length of the longest contiguous subarray with an equal number of 0s and 1s.
+- Return single integer representing the length of the longest contiguous subarray with an equal number of 0s and 1s.

 ## Constraints